Gel

 A gel is a semi-solid that can have properties ranging from soft and weak to hard and tough.
-Gels are defined as a substantially dilute cross-linked system, which exhibits no flow when in the steady-state, although the liquid phase may still diffuse through this system.
-A gel has been defined phenomenologically as a soft, solid or solid-like material consisting of two or more components, one of which is a liquid, present in substantial quantity.
+Gels are defined as a substantially dilute cross-linked system, which exhibits no flow when in the steady state, although the liquid phase may still diffuse through this system.

-By weight, gels are mostly liquid, yet they behave like solids because of a three-dimensional cross-linked network within the liquid.
-It is the crosslinking within the fluid that gives a gel its structure (hardness) and contributes to the adhesive stick (tack).
+Gels are mostly liquid by mass, yet they behave like solids because of a three-dimensional cross-linked network within the liquid.
+It is the cross-linking within the fluid that gives a gel its structure (hardness) and contributes to the adhesive stick (tack).
 In this way, gels are a dispersion of molecules of a liquid within a solid medium.
 The word gel was coined by 19th-century Scottish chemist Thomas Graham by clipping from gelatine.

 The process of forming a gel is called gelation.